APACTestDrive/Container-Native-Development-with-OKE/LabGuide300.md

-# Containerize Your Node.js Microservice
+# Downloading a kubeconfig File to Enable Cluster Access

 ![](images/300/header.png)

 ## Introduction

-This is the second of several labs that are part of the **Oracle Public Cloud Container Native Development workshop**.
+This is the third of several labs that are part of the **Oracle Public Cloud Container Native Development workshop**.
 This workshop will walk you through the process of moving an existing application into a containerized CI/CD pipeline and deploying it to a Kubernetes cluster in the Oracle Public Cloud.

 You will take on 2 personas during the workshop.
 The **Lead Developer Persona** will be responsible for configuring the parts of the automated build and deploy process that involve details about the application itself.
 The **DevOps Engineer Persona** will configure the parts of the automation involving the Kubernetes infrastructure.
 To containerize and automate the building and deploying of this application you will make use of Wercker Pipelines for CI/CD, Docker Hub for a Docker container registry, and Oracle Container Engine for Kubernetes (OKE) to provision a Kubernetes cluster on Oracle Cloud Infrastructure.

-During this lab, you will take on the **Lead Developer Persona** and work on containerizing your existing Java application.
-You will set up Wercker to monitor your application's source code repository for commits and automatically trigger a build, and package pipeline, which will result in a Docker image of your application that is ready to be deployed.
+When you create a cluster, Container Engine creates a Kubernetes configuration file for the cluster called `kubeconfig`.
+The `kubeconfig` file provides the necessary details to access the cluster using **kubectl** and the Kubernetes Dashboard.

+You must download the `kubeconfig` file and set an environment variable to point to it.
+Having completed the steps, you can start using **kubectl** and the Kubernetes Dashboard to manage the cluster.

+Due to the possible differences that may arise from the installation of OCI-CLI tool in Windows or Linux environments, we will provide a workaround for this lab.
+Instead of installing the OCI-CLI in your environment, you will run a script defined as a **Wercker** application with your OCI and OKE details passed as environment variables to automate the download of `kubeconfig` file.

 ## Objectives

-**Containerize Your Node.js Application and Automate Building and Packaging**
+**Configure Wercker and Automate the Execution of The oke-kubconfig  Download Tool**

 - Create Wercker Application
-  - Fork Node.js Application on GitHub
+  - Fork the **oke-kubeconfig** download tool from GitHub
   - Create a Wercker account
-  - Create Wercker application
+  - Create a Wercker application
 - Create and Run Wercker Pipelines
-  - Configure Pipelines and Workflow in Wercker
   - Define Wercker Build Pipeline
   - Set Environment Variables in Wercker
-  - Define Wercker Publish Pipeline
-  - Validate Workflow Execution
+  - Copy content of output to `kubeconfig` file

 ## Required Artifacts